-Genetic rearrangements represent an important class of somatic alterations in cancer.
-Due to their inherent expression in tumor tissue alone, rearrangements like ALK, ROS1, RET, MET Exon 14 and NTRK1/2/3 have become important biomarkers for cancer diagnosis, prognosis, and targeted therapies.
-13-15 detection (for ALK, ROS1, RET and NTRK1/2/3) which detects gene fusions irrespective of the fusion partner based on the 3' kinase overexpression caused by the partner gene.
-In addition, METex14 skipping transcripts are detected specifically.
+Gene rearrangements represent an important class of somatic alterations in cancer.
+Due to their inherent expression in tumor tissue alone, rearrangements involving ALK, ROS1, RET, MET exon 14 and NTRK1/2/3 have become important biomarkers for cancer diagnosis, prognosis, and targeted therapies.13-15 is combined with expression imbalance detection for ALK, ROS1 and RET (& NTRK1/2/3 in the IdyllaTM GeneFusion Assay).
+Expression imbalance detects gene fusions, irrespective of the fusion partner, based on the 3' kinase overexpression caused by the partner gene.
+Expression imbalance results are indicative for the presence of a fusion and should be confirmed with another technology.